-Ed's Top Ten List "How to Survive University"
+Ed's Top Ten List of "How to Survive University"

-engl 131 / composition / university of washington / chang
+wgs 352 / spring 2016 / university of oregon / chang

 NO.10: THOMAS KUHN SAYS, "IT'S ALL ABOUT PARADIGM SHIFT!"

 This isn't Kansas anymore, Toto.
 In other words, the glory days of high school are best left to memory, nostalgia, and John Hughes films.
 The transition from high school to university is a paradigm shift, a punctuated significant change in thought, in exigence, and for some, in geography.
 The past should inform the present and future but not necessarily be a blueprint for it.
 Never utter the phrase, "In high school I used to..."
 College is an opportunity.
 Change what you can, let go what you can't, and reinvent when necessary.